 There are many different types of efficient water heaters and one of the best resources we’ve found for helping you decide what makes sense for you is this chart created by ESource, a company that does objective research for the Utilities industry.
 The City offers rebates for qualified gas, electric, solar, heat pump and tankless water heaters.

-If you have a project which will involve new or upgraded utilities services, including single or multi-meter situations, you should contact the relevant Utilities staff Monday-Friday between 9amand 4pm:
+If you have a project which will involve new or upgraded utilities services, including single or multi-meter situations, you can visit this Utilities page on connecting or upgrading your utilities or contact the relevant Utilities staff Monday-Friday between 9am and 4pm:

 Moving Overhead Service Underground

 Undergrounding electric lines is a complicated and expensive process and so is not readily available to individuals.
-For details on the City’s long-term undergrounding plans and steps you can take regarding undergrounding in your neighborhood, visit the Electric Underground Conversion Projects Page.
+For details on the City’s long-term undergrounding plans and steps you can take regarding undergrounding in your neighborhood, visit the Utilities Projects Page.

 Utilities Services for the Builder/Contractor/Developer